micmejia/bible-dump/NKJV/Ezekiel/Ezek 16.md

 For your sister Sodom was not a byword in your mouth in the days of your pride,

 ###### 57
 before your wickedness was uncovered.
-It was like the time of the reproach of the daughters of [^r]Syria and all _those_ around her, and of the daughters of the Philistines, who despise you everywhere.
+It was like the time of the reproach of the daughters of Syria and all _those_ around her, and of the daughters of the Philistines, who despise you everywhere.

 ###### 58
 You have paid for your lewdness and your abominations," says the Lord.